rstudio-education/rmd4medicine/content/home/hero.md

 + How to add tables for different outputs
 + Workflows for working with data
 + How to include and style graphics

+This is the website for a workshop by [Dr. Alison Hill](https://alison.rbind.io/) from [RStudio](https://www.rstudio.com/).
+It was last updated for the [R / Medicine conference](https://r-medicine.com/) on 2019-09-12.